kvl00l/kvl00l/README.md

         - Assist in the preparation of food items, including chopping, measuring, and mixing ingredients
         - Ensure that all food items are prepared to the highest standards and in accordance with recipes and food Safety guidelines
         - Assist with food presentation and service, including plating dishes, restocking buffet stations, and serving food to customers
-        - Follow all food safety protocols, including proper hand washing,sanitation procedures, and food storage practices
+        - Follow all food safety protocols, including proper hand washing, sanitation procedures, and food storage practices
         - Communicate with the Head Chef and kitchen team to ensure smooth and efficient operations
         - Assist with ordering supplies and restocking as needed
 - Jabil, Taichung— QA/QC